 When I am researching blog posts I often scurry off on intriguing tangents.
-The Claddagh post got me thinking about the history and meaning of Celtic knots among other things, so today I am returning to Ireland to tie up some of those loose ends.
+Writing about the Claddagh got me thinking about the history and meaning of Celtic knots among other things, so today I am returning to Ireland to tie up some of those loose ends.
 I have significant amounts of Irish heritage and have often thought about dabbling in the art of Celtic knots.
 It would be a great achievement to create interlacing of such intricate nature and rich history.

 A brief history

 Celtic stock has been traced back to Austria during the Iron Age (800B.C.E. to 43C.E.), when a tribal nomadic community lived in a salt mining region called Hallstatt.
 They developed into what is called the La Tene culture and expanded across Europe, coming into territorial conflict with the Romans.
 The mighty Romans forced them north, spilling out into the British Isles.
 Defeated, the Celts disbanded during Roman occupation in Britain and survivors joined Anglo-Saxon kingdoms.
 Meanwhile, other Celtic countries remained standing, chiefly in Cornwall, Wales, Ireland, Scotland, Isle of Man and Brittany.
 During the 4th Century C.E., Christianity was introduced to Ireland and began to convert the pagan population.